ultimate-pa/hanfor/documentation/docs/index.md

 In this method we use a simple pattern language.
 The requirements expressed in the pattern language look like English sentences.
 Everything you can express in this patterns is then translated in the background into logical formulas.
 You could also easily translate them into German, Chinese, or other languages.

-## Grammar of the Specification Language
+## Grammar of the specification language
 The grammar is the following:
 ````
 REQ      ::= ID: SCOPE, PATTERN .